pnyarko/static/README.md

 The httpd service was started manually and will not be available after a reboot or when an alternate init state is transitioned into.

 The apache instance was running as root from /opt/apache.
 That instance is deprecated and the new instance is being used.
-A repository can be created within the campus network to avoid unnecessary traffic to pull the install binaries for apache2.
+It is recommended that alocal repository is created within the campus network to avoid unnecessary traffic to pull the install binaries for apache2.

 ## Critical Security & System Issues
 All files in the /opt/directory had the wrong permissions allowing any user access to modify and run executables from that location.